Baku Puppet Theatre

-The Baku Puppet Theatre (formally Azerbaijan State Puppet Theatre named after Abdulla Shaig, Abdulla Şaiq adına Azərbaycan Dövlət Kukla Teatrı) is a puppet theatre located on Neftchiler Avenue of Baku.
+The Baku Puppet Theatre (Bakiński Teatr Lalek; formally Azerbaijan State Puppet Theatre named after Abdulla Shaig, Abdulla Şaiq adına Azərbaycan Dövlət Kukla Teatrı) is a puppet theatre located on Neftchiler Avenue of Baku.
 It was built in eclectic style in 1910 by Polish architect Józef Płoszko, initially as the "Phenomenon" movie theatre.

 The puppets vary in size from a few centimetres to double the size of a human.

 Overview

 The building in 1910, when it was the Fenomen Cinematography Building.

 The theatre building was erected at the Baku Boulevard when there was no greenery yet.
 The exhaust ventilation system was superseded by forced ventilation.
 When the movie theater was opened to the public in June 1910, its administration advertised the features of full ventilation, occurring every 15 minutes and a special ozonator.

 The auditorium hall of the movie theatre was 24 m. in length, 11 m. in width, 10 m. in height.
 400 seats were available in the parterre.
 Additionally, there were 7 loges, and in the upper section, 3 verandas.